Police: Sacramento shooting was gunfight among gang rivals

 Police were trying to determine if a stolen handgun found at the crime scene was used in the massacre.
 It had been converted to a weapon capable of automatic gunfire.

-Martin and his brother were among those wounded when gunfire erupted about a block from the state Capitol at about 2 a.m.
+Martin and his brother were among those wounded in the gunfire that erupted about 2 a.m.
 Sunday as bars closed and patrons filled the streets.
-Smiley Martin remained hospitalized and it wasn’t clear if he had an attorney who could speak for him.

 The Sacramento County coroner identified the three women killed as Johntaya Alexander, 21; Melinda Davis, 57; and Yamile Martinez-Andrade, 21.
 The three men killed were Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.

-Ten people were wounded in addition to the Martin brothers and at least two remained hospitalized with gunshot wounds.
+Ten people were wounded in addition to the Martin brothers.
+At least two remained hospitalized with gunshot wounds.

+Smiley Martin faces charges of possession of a firearm by a prohibited person and possession of a machine gun.
+He remained hospitalized and it wasn’t clear if he had an attorney who could speak for him.

+He did not enter a plea and his attorney said she would wait to see if prosecutors brought more serious charges before deciding whether to seek his release.

-Smiley Martin’s criminal history dates to 2013.
-He was released on probation from state prison in February after serving about half of a 10-year sentence for punching a girlfriend, dragging her from her home by her hair and whipping her with a belt, prosecutors said.
+Both men have criminal records.
+Smiley Martin was released from prison in February after serving about half of a 10-year prison sentence for beating a girlfriend.
+He was denied parole last year after prosecutors said he “clearly has little regard for human life,” documents show.

-Dandrae Martin, who was held without bail, was freed from an Arizona prison in 2020 after serving just over 18 months for violating probation in separate cases involving marijuana possession and aggravated assault.

 Sacramento Mayor Darrell Steinberg questioned why the brothers were on the streets.